kylebarron/kylebarron.github.io/content/posts/geos-wasm.md

 A GeoArrow implementation could read geometries from WASM at [literally zero cost](https://observablehq.com/@kylebarron/zero-copy-apache-arrow-with-webassembly) possibly without even making a copy of the data back to JS.

 # Where to go from here

+So in conclusion... will I be spending my time writing GEOS bindings to Wasm?
+No, that's unlikely.
+But if I find time in the future, I'd jump on the chance to write bindings for georust that use geoarrow

+I'll have more posts in the future to focus on geoarrow and georust.

+Sorry for the clickbait? :joy:

 - I'd love to have